grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 The walk around GHP is hard work; I am struggling to keep my eyes open when I should be interrogating the flocks of small birds for any signs of a Goldcrest (or possibly even a Firecrest).
-A little band of long-tailed tits flops across the path; something amongst them is considerably chunkier; a finch rather than a tit.
+A little band of Long-tailed tits flops across the path; something amongst them is considerably chunkier; a finch rather than a tit.
 The usual suspects don't match - this is a flecked grey bird with some green hints.
 My unwilling brain loads up the 'less usual' finches datafile and offers